storb-tech/storb/README.md

 ## Contact

-For questions or support, please open an issue in this repository or contact the maintainers on the Bittensor discord server.
+For questions or support, please open an issue in this repository or contact the maintainers on the Storb or Bittensor Discord server.